MIT PRESS’S RADIUM AGE SERIES

 (August 19, 2025)

 Hugo Gernsback gives us Ralph 124C 41+, a benevolent super-genius inventor who dwells atop a New York skyscraper.
-But M.P.
-Shiel tells the story of Hannibal Lepsius, a homeschooled prodigy turned amoral tech-bro; and Karel Čapek gives us Rudy Marek, an inventor who, having developed wonder-working powers, wonders whether civilization will survive his latest invention.
+M.P.
+Shiel tells the story of Hannibal Lepsius, a homeschooled prodigy turned amoral tech-bro; and Karel Čapek gives us Rudy Marek, an inventor who, having developed super powers, wonders whether civilization will survive his latest invention.
 Thea von Harbou’s genius scientist, Rotwang, is even less conscientious in his scheming; as is Arthur Conan Doyle’s ever-irascible Professor Challenger, here in one of his final outings.
 Finally, Jean de La Hire’s Nyctalope, a popular French super-powered crimefighter character, makes an appearance; and so does Edgar Rice Burroughs’s Tarzan of the Apes… though reduced to miniature size.

 JOSHUA GLENN is a consulting semiotician and editor of the websites HiLobrow and Semiovox.
 The first to describe 1900–1935 as science fiction’s “Radium Age,” he is editor of the MIT Press’s series of reissued proto-sf stories from that period.
 He is coauthor and co-editor of various books including, most recently, Lost Objects (2022).